HarshitDawane/Food-Delivery-App-Node/README.md

 }
 Database Schema:
 Use PostgreSQL.

+Swagger:
+If you are using it on localhost: http://localhost:3000/api-docs/#/

 📚 Documentation
 For an in-depth understanding of Food Delivery capabilities and how to maximize its potential in your NodeJs base Food Delivery App, please refer to our comprehensive documentation.